tuva-health/docs/docs/connectors/building-a-connector.md

   - Your environment is set up
   - The connector template is configured for claims data

 You’re ready to begin writing transformation logic in `staging/` and `intermediate/` folders.
 For examples of how to structure the actual models you will use to standardize your data take a look at our Pre-Built Connectors.
-For a comprehensive guide to mapping claims data, take a look at the [Claims Mapping Guide](/docs/connectors/claims-mapping-guide.md).

 Mapping a data source to the Input Layer means creating dbt models in your dbt project for each of the Input Layer tables.
 That means that if you have a claims data source you will create dbt models for each of the [claims input](input-layer#claims-input) tables, and if you have a clinical data source you will create dbt models for each of the [clinical input](input-layer#clinical-input) tables.